awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 1. In the **Add option** window, do the following:

    1. Choose the option that you want to add\.
 You might need to provide additional values, depending on the option that you select\.
-For example, when you choose the `OEM` option, you must also type a port value and specify a DB security group\.
+For example, when you choose the `OEM` option, you must also type a port value and specify a security group\.

    1. To enable the option on all associated DB instances as soon as you add it, for **Apply Immediately**, choose **Yes**\.
 If you choose **No** \(the default\), the option is enabled for each associated DB instance during its next maintenance window\.
 ![\[Console option group\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/optiongroup-addoption2.png)